inpsyde/composer-asset-compiler/README.md

 Thanks to the usage of environment variables it is possible to be quite flexible in the execution of commands in different environment.
 But sometimes even that is not enough.

-For example, imagine that when used on a production we want just to compile assets, but on a staging system we also want to execute some tests.
+For example, imagine that in production we want just to compile assets, but on staging we also want to execute some tests.

 Usage of env variables will not help, because we need to add conditionals.
 For these use cases, this package support a _series_ of configuration, to be setup per environment.